cagov/innovation-hub.ca.gov/docs/pages/content-design/recommended-reading.md

 * [Hemingway Editor](http://hemingwayapp.com/) is ODI’s favorite writing assistant.
 Its web version is free and highlights areas for improvement in real time.
 * [ODI’s plain language checklist](/content-design/plain-language-checklist/) has detailed guidance on how to improve your writing.
+* [ProWritingAid](https://prowritingaid.com/)’s Simplify function can be helpful in lowering the reading level of content.
+It’s a good place to start if you need help simplifying text.

 ## Books